mideind/Embla_iOS/README.md

 iOS app to access the Greynir query engine via voice.

-Requires iOS 9.2+.
+Requires iOS 9.2+ to run.
+Probably only builds on a relatively recent version of macOS.

 ## Build instructions

-Building the app requires Xcode 10+ and the latest version of [CocoaPods](https://cocoapods.org).
+Building the app requires Xcode 10+ and a recent version of [CocoaPods](https://cocoapods.org).

 From repository root, run the following command: